harsh-sangwan2003/HackerRank-Automation/README.md

 ## Usage

-The project is a Nodejs script that can be run from the command line.
+This project automates the code submission on HackerRank website.
 Type

 ```js